Boxing cards are making a comeback. You have to ask yourself this: do you want to be a part of the boxing card resurgence?

 1979 Muhammad Ali Venorlandus Ltd. Our Heroes World of Sport #3

 You won’t find a more unique boxing card than this.
-Muhammad Ali is depicted floating (with butterfly wings attached to his shoes) and his hands reimagined as bee’s stingers.
+Muhammad Ali is depicted floating (with butterfly wings attached to his shoes) and his hands are reimagined as bee’s stingers.

 If you don’t get the reference, I can’t help you.

 You won’t find a more unique boxing card than the 1979 Muhammad Ali Venorlandus Ltd. Our Heroes World of Sport #3.
-The card also happens to be one of our personal favorite of all cards in the hobby
+The card also happens to be one of our personal favorites of all cards in the hobby

-The 1979 Venorlandus Ltd. Our Heroes of World Sport featured international sporting icons in various athletic fields.
+The 1979 Venorlandus Ltd., Our Heroes of World Sport, featured international sporting icons in various athletic fields.
 The cartoonish portrayals are part of the charm.

 You can get this card at very reasonable price points, particularly when compared with other notable Ali boxing cards.

 You can check out Showtime Boxing TOPPS NOW Archive at www.topps.com/archive.